Getting your water feature or fish pond through winter

 The problem can be as simple as a water quality issue.
-Maybe your water’s pH is off a bit, either high or low.
-Koi etc, like a higher alkaline water, somewhere in the pH range of 7-8.6 is normal.
+Maybe your pH is off a bit, either high or low.
+Koi etc, like a higher alkaline, somewhere in the pH range of 7-8.6 is normal.
 Slightly lower or higher is okay as well as long as your KH (carbonate hardness) is at an acceptable range of 80-300 GH stands for general hardness and its normal range is around 50-150.
 I think KH is more important than pH, but it is often overlooked in the testing process.
 KH is the buffering ability of your water.
 That means if your KH is low, below 100, your pH can swing widely up or down and that’s not good – especially if your water feature is a little overstocked.

 Don’t forget I gave you a “range” of normal.
 Some people get caught up in a single perfect number they believe their pH or KH should be, and they try everything they can to attain that number.
 Your pH, GH and KH is what it is, for the most part.
 Trying to get a perfect number will drive you crazy and stress the heck out of your fish as well.

-Check the water quality in your water feature
+Check the water quality in your pond

-Start by testing your tap water and then test your water.
+Start by testing your tap water and then test your water feature.
 If both numbers are the same and are within the “normal range,” leave it at that.
 If they are drastically out one way or the other, then consult a professional.
 Please don’t put anything in, until you have a professional opinion.

 Ammonia and nitrite are both very toxic to your fish and their levels should always be zero.
 If either one is elevated it means several things.
 The top causes are usually overfeeding or having too many fish.

 Not enough filtration, is also indicated by the presence of ammonia and nitrite.
-Small water changes, less food, lowering your fish levels, adding more water plants and improving your filtration are all things you must consider to improve this issue.
-Water quality plays a huge role in the success or failure of keeping fish in summer and during winter.
+Small water changes, less food, lowering your fish levels, adding more plants and improving your filtration are all things you must consider to improve this issue.
+Quality plays a huge role in the success or failure of keeping fish in summer and during winter.
 If they are healthy going into the winter, then they will likely fare very well during the cold weather.